danielrammer/danielrammer.github.io/_aboutme.md

-Find some of my [projects](https://danielrammer.github.io/projects/) on this website and Simply [contact](https://danielrammer.github.io/contact/) me if you have any questions.
+Find some of my [projects](https://danielrammer.github.io/projects/) on this website and [contact](https://danielrammer.github.io/contact/) me if you have any questions.

 After quite some working experience, most of the time I spent in robotics, I decided to go to University with 25 years of age.
 During that training I, unexpectedly, developed a strong interest in game development and interactive technologies.
 This lead to various side project and to my job at the Ars Electronica Futurelab.